 If you’re looking for information about what it will be like navigating NYU with a disability, your first stop should be the Moses Center for Student Accessibility.
 The Moses Center can work with you to design a plan of action.
 They can also lead you through the process of figuring out accommodations.

-Robyn Weiss, the Moses Center’s senior director, explains, “The Moses Center works to provide reasonable accommodations to qualified students who disclose their disability.
+Robyn Weiss, the Moses Center’s assistant vice president, explains, “The Moses Center works to provide reasonable accommodations to qualified students who disclose their disability.
 This can mean adjustments to policy, practice, or programs that provide equal access to NYU’s programs and activities.”

 If you’re planning to study abroad, you can turn to the Moses Center to help you decide which NYU sites and cities are good fits for you.
 You and your accessibility specialist will discuss the accommodations that are possible at the global locations you’re considering.
 They’ll also address the potential challenges of the cities you’d like to study in.
 In addition, they’ll connect you with their on-site liaison and global site staff to make sure you’ll have everything you need during your semester or year abroad.